yongler/Peggle-clone/README.md

 write this section in a new file entirely, if you wish.

 ### Cannon Direction
-Player can drag cannon around, on release the ball is launched.
+Player can drag cannon around, cannon points to the location, on release the ball is launched in the same direction

 ### Bucket effect
 Player gets 1 extra ball if ball enters bucket.